 ORCID, or the Open Researcher and Contributor ID, is a non-proprietary identifier that uniquely collates an author’s published works.
 This 16 bit identifier pulls together the array of personal names that get attached to your publications, e.g., R Drennan, Robin Drennan, Rob Drennan.
 This has particular value for authors that may change their names (possibly due to marriage) and have cultural differences in name order.
 “It provides a persistent identity for humans, similar to that created for content-related entities on digital networks by digital object identifiers (DOIs).” (https://en.wikipedia.org/wiki/ORCID)

 The use of ORCIDs is growing in popularity.
-In April 2017 there are currently 4,423,280 ORCID users, and more and more publishers, funders and universities are encouraging the use of identifier for various reasons.
+In June 2022 there were 14,394,772 registered ORCID iDs and more and more publishers, funders and universities are encouraging the use of identifiers for various reasons.
 Wits University encourages it as it will be used to create a staff profile showing all published work of an author on the Wits webpage.
 The NRF requires applicants to use an ORCID that will ultimate assist in writing reports as it will pull together all the publications of the applicant into the report.
 Wits University Press encourage it as it helps them ensure their publications are searchable.

 ORCID stands for Open Researcher and Contributor ID.
 It is a sixteen-digit permanent digital identifier for researchers.
 It is an international standard to help researchers to establish and maintain their scholarly identity.
 It aims to solve common issues such as: